'Lay up grain'

 When the Relief Society sold wheat to the U.S. Government in 1918, Sister Wells observed, “In all these years we have not had much need to use the grain stored away for the purpose it was designed, but with the dark cloud hovering over the world as it now does, we can see the prophetic wisdom of President Young in calling upon the sisters to save grain against a time of need.”

-The LDS Church News is an official publication of The Church of Jesus Christ of Latter-day Saints.
-The publication's content supports the doctrines, principles and practices of the Church.
+The Church of Jesus Christ of Latter-day Saints.
+The publication's

 No comments: